thisisrayner/project-zhenghe/README.md

     *   **Individual Summaries:** If an LLM is configured, it automatically generates summaries of each successfully scraped web page's/document's content.
     *   **Specific Information Extraction & Relevancy Scoring:** Extracts user-defined information (for up to two specific queries, Q1 and Q2) from page/document content.
 The LLM also assigns a relevancy score (1/5 to 5/5) indicating how well the content matches each extraction query.
 LLM prompts for this feature instruct the LLM to output only plain text.
     *   **Consolidated Overview:** Automatically generates a synthesized overview.
         *   If specific information query/queries (Q1 and/or Q2) were provided and items achieve a relevancy score of 3/5 or higher for *either* query, the consolidated summary will be **focused**.
 It will use the full text of these high-scoring Q1/Q2 extractions.
-The LLM is prompted to provide a more detailed and potentially longer overview (up to 2x the length of a general summary) based on these specific, relevant snippets, using the "Main Query 1" as the primary contextual theme if provided.
+The LLM is prompted to provide a more detailed and potentially longer overview (aiming for up to 2x the length of a general summary) based on these specific, relevant snippets, using the "Main Query 1" as the primary contextual theme if provided.
         *   If no specific information queries were used, or if no items achieved a relevancy score of 3/5 or higher for any provided specific query, a **general consolidated summary** is created from all valid individual LLM-generated item summaries.
         *   All consolidated overviews are instructed to be generated in plain text to avoid unwanted formatting.
 *   **Interactive UI & Results Display:**